dmlc/xgboost/doc/treemethod.rst

 Features/parameters that are not mentioned here are universally supported for all 4 tree methods (for instance, column sampling and constraints).
-The `P` in external memory means partially supported.
+The `P` in external memory means special handling.
 Please note that both categorical data and external memory are experimental.